What is Wattpad?

 What do parents need to know about Wattpad?

-However, I also came across a lovely collection of poems and an interesting medical sci-fi novel.
+However, we also came across a lovely collection of poems and an interesting medical sci-fi novel.

-Comments are allowed on the stories.
+Comments on stories can be anything.
 Any user can comment on a Wattpad story, and it doesn’t appear that the author can moderate comments.
 Therefore, if your child posts a story, then they may be criticized and subject to inappropriate language.
 If your child reads a story and looks at the comments, then they will be exposed to inappropriate language.

 Labels for sexual content aren’t moderated.
 Wattpad expects that authors will mark their story as mature if it contains the following themes: explicit sex scenes, self-harm, and graphic violence.